Denver, CO is winter home nowadays.

 It was not until another turn of events that this came to be.
 Rod brought Gio and I together, under beautiful sunny Sundays at his restaurant's marvelous patio.

 Years of inactivity had been taxing.
-It did not help that I have a skewed-to-the-outside broken left pinky finger --the reason why I, painfully, had to relinquish the guitar, and the prospect of a professional career with it.
+It did not help that I have a skewed-to-the-outside broken left pinky finger --the reason why I once relinquished the guitar, and the prospect of a professional career with it.

-I bought a guitar and started bringing it with me everywhere I went, and played everywhere I was allowed to.
+I bought a guitar and started bringing it with me everywhere I went.
 Previous idle time was now practice time.
-Finally coming to terms with the fact that I will not be able to play with the speed and precision I once did, I could hear my Master say:
+Finally coming to terms with the fact that I will not be able to play with the speed and precision I once did, I recalled my Master's insight:

 -Jose Candido Morales